Tomatoes Nutrients | Right Shift Tomatoes Nutrients | Right Shift

 Tomatoes contain lycopene, the natural substance responsible for giving its red colour.
 It may also help protect against harmful sun rays and cell damage.
 Other than lycopene, tomatoes are also a good source of Vitamin C, Folate, Citric acid etc.

-You may consume 1-2 medium sized tomatoes per day in a balanced diet to get the best of its nutrition!
+You may consume 1-2 medium sized tomatoes per day in a balanced diet to get the best of their nutrition.
+Knowing that 1 tomato calories amount to approximately 22 kcal, they fit well into daily meal plans.